 The project's critical component is integral.
 I will explore the practice of writing the self as queer feminist methodology, in order to address the question: why is creative writing not yet accepted as scholarship?

-I am a creative writing practitioner across many forms: poetry, short and long fiction, and audio and TV drama.
-I was shortlisted for the Lichfield Cathedral 'The Word' inaugural poetry award (2019).
-I am currently editing my debut novel, the coming-of-age tale To Autumn, and recording series 2 of the eclectic fictional podcast Inspector Detective On Chan Tay.
+Following a long career in the UK voluntary sector, I shifted focus to my writing practice.
+As well as a freelance contributor to LGBTQ+ media publications, I am a creative writing practitioner across many forms: poetry, short and long fiction, and audio and TV drama.
+I was longlisted for the 2020 Primadonna Award and shortlisted for the Lichfield Cathedral 'The Word' poetry award (2019).
+I am currently editing my debut novel, and I perform and produce a comedy mystery scripted podcast series.
+I created and wrote the UK's first lesbian web series, 'She's in London'.